 The federal government is still shut down.
 Here's what that means across the country

-The Trump administration has been following through on threats to slash the size of government during the shutdown, laying off thousands of workers late last week.
-A hearing in federal court today considered the legality of those layoffs; the judge overseeing the case issued a temporary restraining order directing the Trump administration to pause RIF notices to federal employees who are members of two unions, the American Federation of Government Employees (AFGE) and the American Federation of State, County and Municipal Employees (AFSCME).
+It's Day 22 of the federal government shutdown, and Republicans and Democrats appear no closer to an agreement to end it.

-Read the latest on what we know about the reduction in force, here.
+Without a fix, many federal employees will not be getting paid this Friday, the first full paycheck they'll miss as a result of the shutdown.
+By law federal workers are supposed to get back pay once the shutdown ends, but the White House has tried to cast doubt on that.

-President Trump has said he plans to fire more federal workers en masse while the shutdown continues and will specifically target what he called "Democrat programs."
+Meanwhile, President Trump has tied the shutdown to his overall goal of shrinking the size of the government, laying off workers en masse while it continues — and promising more — while specifically targeting what he calls "Democrat programs."

-While active military members were set to miss their first full paycheck on Wednesday, over the weekend President Trump said he "identified funds" to ensure the active military gets paid.
-The Defense Department will use "approximately $8 billion" of unused research and development funding from last year to pay service members if the government doesn't reopen by Oct.
-15, according to a Pentagon official not authorized to speak publicly.
-That would likely only cover one pay cycle and military families are already seeking additional assistance from food banks and other groups to help with paying bills.
+Read the latest on a case brought by some fired federal workers to pause the latest wave of shutdown layoffs.

 As the shutdown drags on, here's the latest on what we know.